johnstonskj/rust-rdftk/book/src/intro_primer.md

 <div class="caption figure">1.4: A Statement</div>

 Given this simple start we can begin adding other attributes from the *package* section of the file.
 These additional properties are literal values, so they have been drawn as rectangles.
+In this primer we will always show literal values in quotes, this is not necessary but adds clarity.

 <a name="fig_1_5"></a>![Properties as Statements](img/primer-props.png)
 <div class="caption figure">1.5: Properties as Statements</div>

 When we get to the attribute `publish` however we want to express that this is a boolean value and not just a string.
-To do this we add a data type to the literal value, as shown below.
+To do this we add a data type from the XML Schema Datatypes (XSD) standard to the literal value, as shown below.

 <a name="fig_1_6"></a>![Typing a Property](img/primer-datatype.png)
 <div class="caption figure">1.6: Typing a Property</div>

 This kind of type annotation can also be applied to a resource, if that resource has an `rdf:type` predicate, thus saving an arrow in the diagram.
 The different forms of annotation can be seen in the following figure.
+As it is common to not show the identifier for a blank node the annotation is the only value shown.

 <a name="fig_1_7"></a>![Type Annotations](img/primer-annotations.png)
 <div class="caption figure">1.7: Type Annotations</div>